yshin1209/Nanoservice/README.md

-# NANOSERVICES: A NEW COMPUTING PARADIGM FOR DISTRIBUTED AND ADAPTIVE PERSONALIZED MEDICINE
+# NanoServices: A New Computing Paradigm for Distributed and Adaptive Personalized Medicine

 [UConn Computational and Systems Lab](https://csml.uconn.edu)